Retired grandfather Robbie Gauld regularly strips off in the great outdoors, and getting naked has become a way of life.

-From hiking in the buff to pottering around naked at his home in Alford, not wearing any clothes is part of his daily routine.
+From hiking in the buff to pottering around nude at his home in Alford, not wearing any clothes is part of his daily routine.

-And despite the fact that Scotland is famed for its stunning coastline, there are few official beaches where naturists can throw caution to the wind and strip off.
+Despite the fact that Scotland is famed for its stunning coastline, there are few official naturist beaches.

 Crackaig Beach can be found just a few miles north off Brora, with an area designated for naturists.

 Cleat’s Shore on the Isle of Arran is also an official naturist beach, but is one of the least visited spots according to Bare Britain, The Complete Guide To Naturism.

 Those living in the north-east make do with far-flung lochs and unknown coves, in the hope they don’t bump into anyone.

 Robbie regularly joins fellow enthusiasts at Balmedie beach in Aberdeenshire for a skinny dip, and spoke to The Press and Journal about his experiences.